alandickey/primes/README.md

 5. My interest in [programming languages][].
 6. My interest in [code optimization][].

-In * Breaking the JavaScript Speed Limit with V8i, * Daniel Clifford shows how to optimize a prime number generator written in [Javascript][] using knowledge of the underlying V8 implementation written in [C++][].
-In his [slide presetation][], He shows examples of the generator written in javascript and C++, then compares the execution speed of the javascript version running under V8 to the C++ version.
+In * Breaking the JavaScript Speed Limit with V8, * Daniel Clifford shows how to optimize a prime number generator written in [Javascript][] using knowledge of the underlying V8 implementation written in [C++][].
+In his [slide presetation][], He shows examples of the generator written in javascript and C++, then compares the execution speed of the javascript version running under V8 to that of the C++ version.

 Clifford's prime number generator finds the 25,000th prime number by calculating the first 25,000 primes.
 The algorithm is stated on [slide 15][] and the two implementations of the algorithm are presented on [slide 16][].
 The initial execution results are on [slide 17][].

-Clifford's implementations are the starting point for the Primes project.
+Clifford's implementations are the starting point for my Primes project.

 The initial structure of project is: